-With extensive Ly$\alpha$ spectroscopic data of $\gtrsim$ 60 Ly$\alpha$ detected galaxies over a wide field area at $z \sim6 -7$, \cite{Pentericci2018b} suggest a smoother evolution of the IGM compared to previous studies, proposing that the IGM was not fully ionized by $z = 6$ \citep[see also ][]{Kulkarni2019a, Fuller2020a}.
+Using extensive Ly$\alpha$ spectroscopic data of $\gtrsim$ 60 Ly$\alpha$ detected galaxies over a wide-field area at $z \sim6 -7$, \cite{Pentericci2018b} suggest a smoother evolution of the IGM compared to previous studies, proposing that the IGM was not fully ionized by $z = 6$ \citep[see also ][]{Kulkarni2019a, Fuller2020a}.
 Furthermore, while \cite{Zheng2017a}, \cite{Castellano2018a}, and \cite{Tilvi2020a} report their observations of an ionized bubble via detection of multiple Ly$\alpha$ emitters at $z\sim7-8$, non/rare detections of Ly$\alpha$ in \cite{Hoag2019a} and \cite{Mason2019a} suggest a significantly neutral fraction in the IGM at $z\sim7.5$, with \cite{Hoag2019a} reporting a very high neutral fraction of 90\% at $z \sim$ 7.6.
 Taken together, these results do not tell a coherent story.
-However, cosmic variance and the intrinsic inhomogenaity of the reionization process are likely playing at least a partial role.
-Reionization models predict that the spatial size of single ionized bubbles at $z \sim 7-8$ are $\sim$~10--20 cMpc or $\sim$~5--10$'$ for $X_{\text{HI}}$=0.5 at $z\sim7$ \citep[e.g.,][]{Ocvirk2020a}, which is comparable/larger than the field-of-view (FOV; $6'\times4'$) of MOSFIRE.
-Also, previous observations of Ly$\alpha$ at this redshift may be too shallow \cite[e.g., half of the galaxies in][were observed $\lesssim$3hr]{Hoag2019a}, which could result in lower detection rates.
+However, cosmic variance and the intrinsic inhomogeneity of the reionization process are likely playing at least a partial role.
+Reionization models predict that the spatial size of single ionized bubbles at $z \sim 7-8$ are $\sim$~10--20 cMpc or $\sim$~5$'$--10$'$ for $X_{\text{HI}}$=0.5 at $z\sim7$ \citep[e.g.,][]{Ocvirk2020a}, which is comparable to/larger than the field of view (FOV; $6'\times4'$) of MOSFIRE.
+Also, previous observations of Ly$\alpha$ at this redshift may be too shallow \cite[e.g., half of the galaxies in][were observed for $\lesssim$3hr]{Hoag2019a}, which could result in lower detection rates.

 Despite the recent accomplishments of Ly$\alpha$ spectroscopic studies as probes of reionization, they still require accounting for many forms of data incompleteness.
-First, the target selection solely depends on photometric redshift measurements, or the Lyman break drop-out technique, which is less accurate at increasingly higher redshifts \citep[e.g.,][]{Pentericci2018b}.
-In addition, somewhat shallow observational depth limits Ly$\alpha$ detection, especially from faint sources.
+First, the target selection solely depends on photometric redshift measurements, or the Lyman-break drop-out technique, which is less accurate at increasingly higher redshifts \citep[e.g.,][]{Pentericci2018b}.
+In addition, somewhat shallow observational depths limit Ly$\alpha$ detection, especially from faint sources.
 This is even more challenging at $z>7$, where observations shift into the NIR with its bright telluric emission, and the observable Ly$\alpha$ flux will be reduced even for low neutral fractions.